mustafabayar/immo_trakt/README.md

 ```
 heroku container:release worker --app cool-app-name
 ```
 This will build the docker image from Dockerfile and release the app on Heroku.
 Go to your [dashboard](https://dashboard.heroku.com/apps) to view the app.
-After entering the app dashboard you can see the logs of running app by clicking ```More``` -> ```View logs``` on top right corner.
+After entering the app dashboard you can see the logs of running app by clicking `More` -> `View logs` on top right corner.
+In the logs, you should see your Telegram chat ID if the app was able to find it.

+8. (Optional) Go to `Settings` -> `Config Vars` and add a new config var key as `IMMOTRAKT_TELEGRAM_CHAT_ID` and value as the found chat ID from the logs.

-Also make sure in the Dyno formation widget, worker dyno is ```ON``` and there is no web dyno running.
+Also make sure in the Dyno formation widget, worker dyno is `ON` and there is no web dyno running.
 Normally Heroku free tier sleeps after 30 minutes of inactivity (Not receiving any web traffic).
 But this is only valid for web dynos, our app doesn't serve any endpoints therefore we don't need a web dyno, all we need is a background app.
 Worker dyno is best for this use-case as it doesn't go to sleep.
 Normally Heroku free tier gives 550 hours of free dyno usage when you register, which means you can not run it 7/24 for whole month.
 But if you add your credit card information they will increase the free dyno limit to 1000 hours which is more than enough to run an app for entire month.

 ## [Troubleshooting](#troubleshooting)